CtrlK

 Suggestions

-Remove all generic boilerplate sections (Risk Assessment, Security Checklist, Lifecycle Status, Evaluation Criteria, Response Template) that apply to any skill and don't teach Claude anything specific about medication adherence message generation.
+Remove all boilerplate sections (Risk Assessment, Security Checklist, Lifecycle Status, Evaluation Criteria, Response Template, Output Requirements) that don't provide skill-specific actionable guidance—these waste tokens on generic content Claude already knows.

 DimensionReasoningScore